katediadechko/icapture-rs/README.md

    set RUST_LOG=trace
    ```

 2. Make sure the configuration file `config.json` is located in the current directory.
 Update the configuration if necessary.
+If the file is not present or invalid, default capturing parameters will be used.

 3. Run with `cargo run` or `icapture_cli.exe`.

+## Test

+1. Few existing unit tests can be run with `cargo test`.

+2. The solution has been developed and tested on Windows 10, version 22H2 with [Magewell USB Capture HDMI 4K Plus](https://www.magewell.com/products/usb-capture-hdmi-4k-plus) card.